spotfiresoftware/spotfire-mods/catalog/configurable-gauge/README.md

 - Shake overfull gauge.
 - Show min and max labels.

+## Setting min and max expressions

+By default the `min` and `max` axes are empty.
+When `min` is empty, the default value is 0.
+The default `max` is the current greatest value from the `value` axis.
+It means that one gauge will always be full when no explicit `max` expression is set.

+The simplest way to configure min and max values are to set static numeric [custom expressions](https://docs.tibco.com/pub/sfire-analyst/11.6.0/doc/html/en-US/TIB_sfire-analyst_UsersGuide/ncfe/ncfe_custom_expressions_introduction.htm), such as "100" for the `max` expression.

 ## Development Prerequisites

 These instructions assume that you have [Node.js](https://nodejs.org/en/) (which includes npm) installed.